Tuesday, December 25, 2012

 Quote:

 You must not believe that the Divination practiced by the Egyptians was of the same kind as that practiced by other idolatrous people, particularly the oracles of Delphi, Dodona, Trophonius, Nymphos, or Claros - and others - as some of those were changed due to political reasons, or because they were misunderstood; because they muddled the minds of men, rather than enlightening them.
+If it were thought in the same way that the Egyptian Sages resembled, in regard to Divination, our alleged Diviners & Divineresses, it would be an authentic proof of the ignorance into which we had fallen upon [from?] the knowledge of men issued, it must be said, directly from the hands of wise Nature.

 I have found all these oracles on Google except Nymphos: the nearest equivalent is “oracle of the nymphs”, of which there were several.
 I continue.
 The first part of the third paragraph and the second half of the fourth paragraph are Lotus Padma's translation (I suppose I should have asked Lotus to translate all the paragraph):